TanjaSchilling/LangevinSimulator/README.md

 For scalar observables, it is necessary to ensure that the mean `E[A(t)A(t)]` is positve.
 A common scenario is the case, where the average of a scalar observable is zero at the beginning.
-In this case, the user might want start at a slightly larger initial time.
+In this case, the user might want to start at a slightly larger initial time.

 ## Licenses